Peggys Cove, Nova Scotia: Tourism

-The first public art gallery, tea-room, and gift shop was opened in a shack in Peggy's Cove in 1937.
+The first public art gallery, tea-room, and gift shop was opened in a shack in Peggys Cove in 1937.

 Geology

-View of Peggy's Cove from The Whalesback, 1 km north of the community.
+View of Peggys Cove from The Whalesback, 1 km north of the community.
 St. Margaret's Bay is to the right, the Atlantic Ocean straight ahead.

 More than 400 million years ago, in the Devonian Period, the plate tectonics movement of the Earth's crust allowed molten material to bubble up from the Earth's interior.
 This formed the rocks seen today and are part of the Great Nova Scotia batholith.
-The landscape of Peggy's Cove and surrounding areas was subsequently carved by the migration of glaciers and the ocean tides.
+The landscape of Peggys Cove and surrounding areas was subsequently carved by the migration of glaciers and the ocean tides.

 About 20,000 years ago, an ice ridge moved south from Canada's Arctic region covering much of North America.
 Along with the ebb and flow of the glaciers, the ice ridge eventually melted and shifted and in the process scooped away and scoured large sections of rock, vegetation and topsoil.
 As melted land glaciers flowed back to the oceans the changing tidal flows and rising sea levels filled the scarred areas with water, forming coves and inlets.

 Large boulders composed of 415-million-year-old Devonian granite, called glacial erratics, were lifted by the ice and carried for long distances before being deposited upon the landscape as the ice receded, leaving rugged barrens.
 The movement of the glacial ice and rocks left scouring marks in the bedrock that are still visible.

-Peggy's Cove has been declared a preservation area to protect its rugged beauty.
-The Peggy's Cove Commission Act, passed in 1962, prohibits development in and around the surrounding village and restricts development within Peggy's Cove.
+Peggys Cove has been declared a preservation area to protect its rugged beauty.
+The Peggys Cove Commission Act, passed in 1962, prohibits development in and around the surrounding village and restricts development within Peggys Cove.
 The area comprised about 2000 acre stretching from Indian Harbour to West Dover and includes barrens, bogs, inland ponds, and rocky coastline.